teskew/active-record-costume-store-lab/README.md

 * Fill out the Active Record migration for costumes such that it passes the specs.
 * Create the CostumeStore class in `app/models/`.
-* Fill out the Active Record migration for `costume_stores` such that it passes the specs.
+* Fill out the Active Record migration for `costume_stores` such that buit passes the specs.
 * Create the HauntedHouse class in `app/models/`.
 * Fill out the Active Record migration for haunted_houses such that it passes